The Voice Kids (Philippine TV series) season 1

 The first season of The Voice Kids was a Philippine reality singing competition on ABS-CBN.
 It was based on the Dutch reality competition of the same name.
 Lea Salonga, Sarah Geronimo, and Bamboo Mañalac who also sits as coaches in the adult version, are the coaches of the show.
 It was hosted by Luis Manzano, along with Alex Gonzaga as the show's backstage host.
 The show was set to premiere in April 2014, but was moved to May 24, 2014 until July 27, 2014, replacing the first season of Bet on Your Baby and was replaced by Mga Kwento Ni Marc Logan.
 It aired at 6:45 p.m.
 (PST) every Saturdays, and at 7:30 p.m.
 (PST) every Sundays.

 Development

 On November 18, 2013, Lauren Dyogi, the franchise's business unit head, announced on Twitter that there will be a kids version of The Voice of the Philippines.
 The franchise was launched after the success of the first season of the main version which had garnered high ratings and was trending topic online.
-Auditions schedule were later announced in the same month.
+The audition dates were announced later in the month.

 On March 9, 2014, the show released its first teaser.
 On March 17, 2014, the production team of the program started to provide updates of the filming of the Blind auditions, posting teasers of the new improved set and chairs and of the coaches in the show's official social media accounts.
 A second teaser was aired on April 2, 2014.
 Three teasers, one for each coach, were aired on April 17, 2014.
 In May, the show aired its first Blind audition teaser.